mmore500/waves/blog/_posts/2021-08-20-Mitchell-Johnson_Jamie-Schmidt.md

 ## Conclusion

 From these steps, it is clear that the end user can more easily and more efficiently create custom experiments to suit nearly any research goal.
 Where previously almost any experiment would have required significant editing of numerous files, now most experiments can be completed simply by creating a new Evaluator and editing the config file.
 In addition, experiments involving trying different forms of evolution to solve the same problem are made drastically easier, as the only difference between those experiments would be in the config files.
 Finally, the more modular nature of this new framework lends itself very well to collaboration, where a Brain one person makes could easily be used in another person's Evaluator and, with how Genomes are so standardized by Genome::Head, using a new Genome type in the place of a more basic Genome would be trivial.

+Before our work, it took an average of 6 steps in about 30 minutes of coding to create a completely custom experiment.
+On top of that, to achieve that speed, you would need deep C++ knowledge, experience using the Empirical library, and a good understanding of how genomes and brain are represented in code.
+After our work, as stated above, an experiment can be created in as little as two steps, with a maximum of 3 steps.
+Those steps being creating a custom evaluator, creating a custom brain, and then simply plugging everything together in the config file.

 In short, our work has greatly simplified the end user experience and streamlined the research process for all who would use MABE2 in the future.